yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

 This just sets the formats on the sensor and bridge.
 The format on the DMA context (/dev/videoX) needs to be set separately.
-This can be done while starting the capture with yavta for example.
+This can be done while starting the capture with :command:`yavta` for example.
 The below command can be run next to start capturing the video stream to a file called :file:`capture`:

 .. code-block:: console